Gabrielle Forshaw - Psychotherapeutic counsellor- MBACP

 If you decide that you would like to make a commitment for us to do counselling work together we will make an appointment, usually for the following week, and I will give you a 'counselling agreement' to take away with you to read before meeting again.
 I generally suggest that we try to work together for 6 weeks, then review how things are going for you, however it is always up to you whether we continue.

-As well as my therapeutic training I have a background in the Creative arts (Mixed media art and textiles) and have a lot of experience working with children exploring their creativity.
+As well as my therapeutic training I have a background in the Creative arts and have a lot of experience working with children exploring their creativity.
 There is always the opportunity for clients to explore through therapeutic art expression if they decide this might be helpful for them.

 Training, qualifications & experience